dbountouridis/siren/docs/Usage.md

 At each iteration of the simulation, three figures are plotted as seen in the figure below: long-tail diversity, unexpectedness diversity and the distribution of topics among the read articles so far.
 Due to the evolving user preferences, the recommendation algorithms might have different effects on the diversity and topic distribution.

 ![Alt text](images/figures.png?raw=true "Figures")

+Inside SIREN's code, these functions and parameters are encapsulated in the "SimulationGUI" class.